 Research output: Contribution to journal › Article › Academic › peer-review

-Neutropenia and neutrophil dysfunction cause serious infections and inflammatory bowel disease in glycogen storage disease Ib (GSD-Ib).
-Our discovery that accumulating 1,5-anhydroglucitol-6-phosphate causes neutropenia in a G6PC3-deficient mouse model and in the two rare diseases (GSD-Ib and G6PC3-deficiency) led us to repurpose the widely used antidiabetic drug empagliflozin, an inhibitor of the renal glucose co-transporter SGLT2.
-Off-label use of empagliflozin in four GSD-Ib patients with incomplete response to granulocyte colony stimulating factor (GCSF) treatment decreased serum 1,5-anhydroglucitol and neutrophil 1,5-anhydroglucitol-6-phosphate levels within one month.
+Neutropenia and neutrophil dysfunction cause serious infections and inflammatory bowel disease in glycogen storage disease type Ib (GSD-Ib).
+Our discovery that accumulating 1,5-anhydroglucitol-6-phosphate (1,5AG6P) caused neutropenia in a glucose-6-phosphatase 3 (G6PC3)-deficient mouse model and in 2 rare diseases (GSD-Ib and G6PC3 deficiency) led us to repurpose the widely used antidiabetic drug empagliflozin, an inhibitor of the renal glucose cotransporter sodium glucose cotransporter 2 (SGLT2).
+Off-label use of empagliflozin in 4 GSD-Ib patients with incomplete response to granulocyte colony-stimulating factor (GCSF) treatment decreased serum 1,5AG and neutrophil 1,5AG6P levels within 1 month.
 Clinically, symptoms of frequent infections, mucosal lesions, and inflammatory bowel disease resolved, and no symptomatic hypoglycemia was observed.
-GCSF could be discontinued in two patients and tapered down - by 57 and 81%, respectively - in the other two.
+GCSF could be discontinued in 2 patients and tapered by 57% and 81%, respectively, in the other 2.
 The fluctuating neutrophil numbers in all patients were increased and stabilized.
-We further show the improved neutrophil function: we show a normal oxidative burst (in three of three patients tested, 3/3), a corrected protein glycosylation (2/2), as well as a normal neutrophil chemotaxis (1/1), and bactericidal activity (1/1) under treatment.
-In conclusion, the glucose lowering drug empagliflozin, used for the frequent and acquired disease type 2 diabetes, was successfully repurposed for treating neutropenia and neutrophil dysfunction in the rare inherited metabolic disorder GSD-Ib without causing symptomatic hypoglycemia.
-We ascribe this to an improvement of the neutrophil function due to the reduction of the intracellular concentration of 1,5-anhydroglucitol-6-phosphate.
+We further demonstrated improved neutrophil function: normal oxidative burst (in 3 of 3 patients tested), corrected protein glycosylation (2 of 2), and normal neutrophil chemotaxis (1 of 1), and bactericidal activity (1 of 1) under treatment.
+In summary, the glucose-lowering SGLT2 inhibitor empagliflozin, used for type 2 diabetes, was successfully repurposed for treating neutropenia and neutrophil dysfunction in the rare inherited metabolic disorder GSD-Ib without causing symptomatic hypoglycemia.
+We ascribe this to an improvement in neutrophil function resulting from the reduction of the intracellular concentration of 1,5AG6P.

 |Number of pages||27|